Tell HMRC about a new employee

 If your employee doesn’t have a P45

 Ask your employee for this information if you don’t have their P45, or if they left their last job before 6 April 2016.

 The P46 form is no longer used.

 Get the information by asking your new employee to complete HMRC’s new starter checklist.
-They’ll need to save it on their computer and open and complete it in Adobe Reader version 9.0 or later.

 If your employee has more than one P45

 You should use the P45 with the latest date and give the other one back to the employee.